List of Stargirl characters: Pat Dugan / S.T.R.I.P.E.

 Patrick "Pat" Dugan (portrayed by Luke Wilson) is a Courtney's stepfather, the former sidekick to Starman, and a mechanic who owns a repair garage where he stores a 15-foot robotic vehicle of his own creation made from spare car parts.
 Pat serves as a reluctant mentor and father figure to Courtney and her JSA teammates while using a garage called The Pit Stop as a front.
 Despite his superheroics, Pat wants to provide a normal life for his family.

 Pat's father was a mechanic in the army who worked on tanks.
-His work required the Dugan's to move around a lot, especially when he was a teenager.
+His work required the Dugan family to move around a lot, especially when he was a teenager.
 Every year or two they had to pack up and move to a new place.
 The constant moving never allowed Pat to form lasting friendships, so he grew close to his father and regarded him as his best friend.
-At some point Pat followed in his father's footsteps and joined the army.
+At some point, Pat followed in his father's footsteps and joined the army.

-When Pat was twenty he was hired by the Pemberton family to serve as their mechanic and driver.
+When Pat was twenty, he was hired by the Pemberton family to serve as their mechanic and driver.
 He befriended the Pemberton's fifteen-year-old son, Sylvester.
 One day, Sylvester put on a mask to stop criminals that were threatening his parents, and Pat helped him in his endeavor.
-Their partnership eventually turned to friendship with Sylvester and Pat extending their crime-fighting antics to superheroism.
-Sylvester went as the masked hero, Star-Spangled Kid.
-Pat served as Sylvester's sidekick and guardian, Stripesy.
-His less-than-inspired superhero name of Stripesy was due to his striped outfit and highlighted Sylvester's alias as the Star-Spangled Kid.
-He served as the sidekick to Sylvester's teenage alias, Star-Spangled-Kid.
-The duo's antics caught the attention of the media, specifically Civic City News when they defeated a villain named Doctor Weerd.
+Their partnership eventually turned to friendship with Sylvester and Pat becoming the superheroes Star-Spangled Kid and S.T.R.I.P.E.
+The duo caught the attention of Civic City News when they defeated the villain Doctor Weerd.
+Pat and Sylvester joined the Seven Soldiers of Victory, which disbanded after Dragon King went into hiding.

-At the beginning of their crime-fighting days, Pat and Sylvester joined the underappreciated group known as the Seven Soldiers of Victory.
-They followed the leadership of Shining Knight with Pat growing close to the Shining Knight.
-The group later encountered the reptilian villain known as Dragon King.
-The Star-Spangled Kid and Stripesy helped the Seven Soldiers of Victory stop Dragon King from destroying New York.
-They even saved the world once.
-Once Dragon King went into hiding, the Soldiers disbanded and lost contact with one another.